arunravi287/Grayscale-Image-Colorization/README.md

   </tr>
 </table>

+We see that there is a performance gap compared to state-of-the-art model, Pallete.
+This diffusion based model is able to perform much better but it also has certain limitations.
+Specifically, the inference step of diffusion models is slow.
+Therefore, GAN based models are still useful in cases where faster inference is required.

 ## Experiments

 ### Different forms of Grayscale Input
-We also experimented on how the output differs when we change the type of grayscale image input into the model.
+Here, we test how the output differs when we change the type of grayscale image input into the model.
 For this experiment, we convert the original colored image into - a) YCbCr image b) Linearly RGB Weighted Grayscale Image.
 The Y channel of the YCbCr image is grayscale.
 Thus, we input the Y channel into the model.
 The below results show the images generated when we use varying grayscale images as input.
 We see that the colored images produced are very similar, and this can also be seen in the corresponding LPIPS scores.

 <p align="center">